AllenNeuralDynamics/Aind.Behavior.CoreAnalysis/README.md

 # contraqctor

-A repository for managing data contracts and quality control in behavioral datasets.
+A library for managing data contracts and quality control in behavioral datasets.

 > ⚠️ **Caution:**
 > This repository is currently under active development and is subject to frequent changes.
 Features and APIs may evolve without prior notice.